 The OI Laws, released by the Government of India and the RBI, overhauled, inter alia, the erstwhile Foreign Exchange Management (Transfer or Issue of any Foreign Security) Regulations, 2004, and can be seen as an extension of the process of liberalization initiated by the Government of India in the 1990s.
 The OI Laws contain detailed provisions governing investments made by an Indian company in a foreign company by grant of 'general permission' to make an 'overseas direct investment ("ODI")' or an 'overseas portfolio investment ("OPI")' in bona fide business activities, subject to compliance with the applicable rules and regulations.
-While the term ODI has been defined as 'investment by way of acquisition of unlisted equity capital24 of a foreign entity,25 or subscription as a part of the memorandum of association of a foreign entity, or investment in 10%, or more of the paid-up equity capital of a listed foreign entity,' the term OPI means 'investment, other than ODI, in foreign securities, but not in any unlisted debt instruments or any security issued by a person resident in India who is not in an IFSC, provided that OPI by a person resident in India in the equity capital of a listed entity, even after its delisting shall continue to be treated as OPI until any further investment is made in the entity'.
+While the term ODI has been defined as 'investment by way of acquisition of unlisted equity capital 24 of a foreign entity, 25 or subscription as a part of the memorandum of association of a foreign entity, or investment in 10%, or more of the paid-up equity capital of a listed foreign entity or investment with control where investment is less than 10% of the paid-up equity capital of a listed foreign entity', the term OPI means 'investment, other than ODI, in foreign securities, but not in any unlisted debt instruments or any security issued by a person resident in India who is not in an IFSC, provided that OPI by a person resident in India in the equity capital of a listed entity, even after its delisting shall continue to be treated as OPI until any further investment is made in the entity'.